web3ideation/ideation-market-w3i/test/MIGRATION_NOTES.md

 **important notes**: do not try to compile IdeationMarketDiamondTest.t.sol since until all these batches are dealt with we WILL have compilation issues anyway.

-### Batch 1-2 Completion Summary
+### Batch 1-3 Completion Summary
 - ✅ Updated diamond facet count: 7 → 9
 - ✅ Commented out 10 obsolete withdrawal/reentrancy tests
-- ✅ Migrated testCreateListingERC721 & testPurchaseListingERC721 (bonus from Batch 3)
 - ✅ Infrastructure & whitelist tests verified (no changes needed)
+- ✅ Basic listing & purchase tests migrated (7 tests)

 ### Batch Breakdown: